-The department may participate in the cost or value of real property to be used for mental health facilities.
+The department may participate in the cost or value of real property to be used for mental health or addiction service facilities.
 Such property may include land only or land with existing buildings thereon which is to be purchased by an applicant or the approved tax credit owner for which it is the approved tax credit manager.

 (A) Site evaluation.
 Applicant shall provide to the chief an evaluation of the proposed project site in accordance with the factors set forth in the guidelines including, but not limited to, cost adaptability for renovation, programmatic suitability, economic suitability, environmental suitability, and ability or potential to meet applicable zoning, building and fire codes, licensure, and departmental or other governmental requirements.
 The chief shall evaluate and approve or disapprove all project sites proposed.